 Even though I still don't have screen sharing or a KDE dark theme working, I at least have an Emoji picker via wofi-emoji on my niri setup. 💜

-Are folks using copilots for generating code successfully?
+Are folks using #ai copilots for generating code successfully?
 Mine gets confused on syntax a bunch but it's a local model which is general rather than code specific.
 Like I wonder if I am prompting it poorly or something

 With the Web becoming filled with LLM-generated babble and toxic bullshit, there is an historical precedent for a solution to the problem of finding information on the internet.